AdaCore/spark2014/docs/lrm/source/packages.rst

    definition for a package shall denote a state abstraction of the package or an entire object declared immediately within the visible part of the package.
+   [For purposes of this rule, formal parameters of a generic package are not considered to be "declared in the package".]

 .. _tu-fe-initializes_aspects-04: